HiveTyrant/BlazorRepositoryDemo/README.md

-The solution up to this point can be found in the *BlazorRepositoryDemo-BeforeSignalRSync* folder.
+The finished code for this leg of the demo can be found in the *5-Added IndexedDB Sync Repository* folder

 ## Using SignalR to sync database actions when online

 If we're going to keep our local database in sync, we might as well go all the way toward syncing in real time when other users modify data.
 This approach can save time and minimize going back to the database to refresh entire tables.

-Taking a nod from BlazorTrain episode #30 (Synchronizing Data with SignalR), we're going to automatically sync CRUD actions from other users while online, and whenever we come back online from being offline.
+Taking a nod from [BlazorTrain](https://blazortrain.com) episode #30 (Synchronizing Data with SignalR), we're going to automatically sync CRUD actions from other users while online, and whenever we come back online from being offline.

 In this demo we will use SignalR, but in production, I would use a more robust message broker like RabbitMQ.

-We will start on in the Server app.
+We will start on in the Server project.
 Add the following to *Program.cs*:

 First, a global using statement at the top: